 We had the idea for Kunstpimp, a website selling some of our work, a couple of years ago.
-Janet Currier, Nicky Hodge and Wayne Lucas came together feeling there was nowhere that we could buy the sort of playful, irreverent works of art that we were all making, so an online shop seemed like the best way forward.
+We felt there was nowhere that we could buy the sort of playful, irreverent works of art that we were making, so an online shop seemed like the best way forward.

 Alongside our own works we will be hosting a regular guest artist page and also curating special one-off events and presentations of work.